subhas7433/GB-WhatsApp-Clone-tool/README.md

 </p>

+Giving credit to other developers whose work you've incorporated into your project is an important aspect of collaborating in the open-source community, even if your project is private and for showcase purposes.
+Here's how to appropriately give credit in your README:

+---

+## Acknowledgments

+Special thanks to the following developers and projects whose work contributed significantly to the success of the GB WhatsApp Clone:

+- **adeekshith**: The integration of the [watomatic](https://github.com/adeekshith/watomatic) repository was crucial for the Auto Reply feature.
+It provided a robust starting point and significantly accelerated the development process.

+- **92lleo**: Utilizing [WhatsappWebToGo](https://github.com/92lleo/WhatsappWebToGo) enabled the seamless implementation of the WhatsApp Web feature.
+Their innovative approach and codebase were indispensable.

+Their work provided a solid foundation and saved valuable time, showcasing the spirit of the open-source community.

 ## Contact
 For more information about my work, or to discuss employment opportunities, please contact me at subashisguchait10@gmail.com .